-Sony’s attack puts firms on alert
+Sony’s hack attack puts firms on alert

 Atlanta – — Companies across the globe are on high alert to tighten up network security to avoid being the next company brought to its knees by hackers like those that executed the dramatic cyberattack against Sony Pictures Entertainment.